CoderLogy/Time-Capsule-Web3/README.md

 1. **Create** - Write a message and set an unlock date
 2. **Sign & Encrypt** - Your wallet signs the message via EIP-712, key derived from signature
 3. **Store** - Encrypted message stored on IPFS, proof recorded on blockchain
-4. **Optional Time-Lock** - Payload can be wrapped with Drand encryption for additional security
 5. **Decrypt** - After unlock date, open capsule with the same wallet that created it

 ## Tech Stack